rebeccachan13/TotallySecureMathApp/README.md

 - Always validate and sanitize user inputs to prevent invalid data and potential security threats.
 - Implement strict validation rules for all input fields to ensure only correct and expected data is accepted.
 - Regularly update validation mechanisms to address new security vulnerabilities and enhance overall application security.
+-

+## Secure Coding Practices

+As part of the project, we implemented several enhancements to ensure secure handling of sensitive data and improve overall application security.
+This involved addressing common insecure coding practices and implementing the following improvements:

+### 1. Secure Storage

+- **Implemented secure storage for API keys using `react-native-keychain`:**
+  - Sensitive data such as API keys are securely stored and retrieved using secure storage mechanisms.
+  - This prevents sensitive information from being exposed in the codebase.

+### 2. Input Validation

+- **Added input validation for user inputs:**
+  - A utility function `validateInput` was created to sanitize inputs by removing special characters.
+  - Ensures that all user-provided data is validated before processing to prevent injection attacks.

+### 3. Error Handling

+- **Improved error handling mechanisms:**
+  - Implemented try-catch blocks for network requests and critical operations.
+  - Errors are logged and handled gracefully, preventing information leakage.

+### 4. Access Control

+- **Enforced role-based access control for sensitive operations:**
+  - Ensured that only authorized users can perform sensitive actions.
+  - Role checks are in place to verify user permissions before executing restricted functions.

+### 5. Dependency Management

+- **Regularly audited project dependencies:**
+  - Utilized `npm audit` to identify and address vulnerabilities in third-party packages.
+  - Ensured that all dependencies are up to date and secure.

+### How to Test Your Part

+1. **Verify Secure Storage**:
+   - Test the storing and retrieval of API keys using the implemented functions to ensure they operate securely.

+2. **Test Input Validation**:
+   - Validate that user inputs are correctly sanitized and invalid inputs are handled gracefully.

+3. **Check Error Handling**:
+   - Simulate errors in network requests and verify that they are logged and managed without exposing sensitive information.

+4. **Assess Access Control**:
+   - Attempt restricted actions with different user roles to confirm that access control mechanisms are effective.

+5. **Review Dependencies**:
+   - Run `npm audit` and check for any outstanding vulnerabilities in the dependencies.